 The lowest gas furnace efficiency you can get is 80% AFUE, which means every dollar you spend on fuel, 80 cents actually goes towards heating your home.
 The other 20 cents is wasted.
 This type of furnace is called a “conventional furnace.”

 The highest gas furnace efficiency you can get is 98% AFUE, which means every dollar you spend on fuel, 98 cents actually goes towards heating your home.
 The other 20 cents is wasted.
-This type of furnace is call a “condensing furnace.”
+This type of furnace is called a “condensing furnace.”

 In a nutshell, the larger your furnace, the most expensive it will be, but you really don’t have a choice in the matter.